FuelLabs/fuel.nix/README.md

 A Nix flake for the Fuel Labs ecosystem. https://fuel.network/

 Each night at midnight (UTC) this repo is automatically updated with the latest stable and nightly releases of all fuel packages.
+Builds are tested and cached for both `x86_64-linux` and `x86_64-darwin` systems.

 ## System Requirements